khorevaa/processman/README.md

 processman is a library.
 It provides a simple API to run child processes in your Golang application.

 It runs on macOS and Linux.
+It requires Go 1.14 at least.

 ## Usage